Stuart McGugan

 Stuart McGugan (born 2 March 1944) is a Scottish actor and television presenter.
-He is best known for the role of Gunner 'Atlas' Mackintosh in It Ain't Half Hot Mum and for being a presenter on the childrens show Play School.
+He is best known for the role of Gunner 'Atlas' Mackintosh in It Ain't Half Hot Mum and for being a presenter on the children's show Play School.

 Early life

 McGugan was born in Stirling and raised in Letham and Westmuir.
 He attended Forfar Academy, and after being kicked out got his first job was as a reporter for Kirriemuir Herald.
 McGugan had a life long love for drama, having performed stage shows when in boy scouts, and tried to apply to enter Royal Scottish Academy of Music and Drama when he was sixteen, but was denied due to lack of money and because of his gap in education from being kicked out of school.
 He re-applied a few years later and was accepted, graduating in 1965.
 McGugan joined Royal Shakespeare Company and National Theatre of Scotland.